bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 For Rake tasks, the value assigned to `config.eager_load` is replaced with [`config.rake_eager_load`][].
 By default, this is `false` in `development` and `production`, and matches `config.eager_load` in `test`.

-NOTE: The order in which files are eager-loaded is undefined.
+WARNING: The order in which files are eager-loaded is undefined.

 During eager loading, Rails invokes the `Zeitwerk::Loader.eager_load_all` method.
 Any gem that manages its own code with Zeitwerk sets up a loader too, so